deepsecops/deepsecops.github.io/_posts/2025-01-27-Simple-CTF.md

   This challenge is easy just by looking into the decompiled version one can obtain the logic and using simple math operation this challenge can be solved.
 author: deepsecops
 date: 2025-01-17T12:00:00+0530
-categories: [Reverse Engineering Challanges, Simple CTF]
+categories: [Reverse Engineering Challanges, crackme]
 tags: [crackme]
 toc: true
 ---